Gladys del Estal: Memory

 A memorial was erected in remembrance of Gladys del Estal at the site where she was killed one year on; it read Gladys gogoan zaitugu (Basque for "Gladys we hold you in our memory"); still it was removed by the Civil Guard.
 A demonstration was held where protesters chanted slogans against the power company Iberduero and the police forces, at a time of intense violent activity pursued by ETA, police forces acting beyond official missions, and paramilitary groups.
 (Note: During this Spanish Transition period, a citizen fell dead every twenty days as a result of police forces acting beyond regular conduct, see The Huffington Post) The organizers planted a Basque flag with a black ribbon.
 The governmental authority reported the organizers for not sticking to the schedule and showing "punishable slogans and attitudes".

-She has a memorial in the Cristina Enea Park in Donostia (San Sebastián).
+A memorial sculpture by Xabier Laka entitled Tribute to Gladys (Gladysen omenez) is located in Cristina Enea Park, San Sebastián.
 38 years on after her death a tribute was staged at the site of her memorial.
 A footbridge in the city also bears her name.